jaronoff97/blog/_posts/2016-05-11-More-On-Functions.md

 ---
 layout: post
-title: More on Functions
+title: Part 2, More on Functions
 date: 2016-05-11
-excerpt: "More variables.
+excerpt: "Part 2: More variables.
 More functions.
 More fun"
 tags: [python, code]
 comments: true
 hidden: false